Senior Leadership Team

 Our Senior Leadership Team (SLT) provides overall corporate leadership of the company accountable through the CEO to the Board of Directors.

-Kathie Sadler – CEO
+Kathie Sadler – Chief Executive Officer

 Working in corporate and commercial law for close to 30 years, Kathie Sadler brings a wealth of management and governance experience to GPTQ, as well as a deep passion and commitment to supporting medical educators and registrars.